Dahie/DDS-Utils/README.md

 # DDS-Utils

-DDS-Utils are a selection of tools to work with DirectDrawSurfaces textures in Java.
+DDS-Utils are a bunch of tools to work cross-platform with DirectDrawSurfaces textures in Java.
+These work well decent on MacOS and provide an alternative to the nVidia Texture Tools.

 ## DDS-Utils Provides